Scottsdale Pedestrian Accident Lawyers

 Arizona adheres to a comparative fault principle, meaning that an injured person may still obtain compensation even if they share some responsibility for the incident.
 However, their compensation will be reduced by their percentage of negligence.
 For instance, if an injured pedestrian is deemed 20 percent at fault, their compensation will be reduced by that same percentage.
 Consulting with an experienced Scottsdale pedestrian accident attorney is important to ensure an accurate assessment of liability and to secure the maximum compensation you deserve.

-In hit-and-run accident cases, the injured pedestrian may have options for recovery through their car insurance policy.
+In hit-and-run accident cases, the injured pedestrian may have options for recovery through their auto insurance policy.
 If they have uninsured motorist coverage, it may provide compensation for injuries and losses resulting from the hit-and-run.
 It is crucial for the injured party to gather any available evidence, such as eyewitness statements or surveillance footage, and to report the incident to the police as soon as possible.
 Consulting with an experienced Scottsdale pedestrian injury lawyer can also be helpful in navigating the complexities of the legal process.

 When filing a bodily injury claim for a vehicle-pedestrian collision, it is important to know the types of recoverable losses, which may include the following economic and non-economic damages: